Synchronising primitive groups of diagonal type exist: Analysis

 \begin{proof} From Table \ref{tab:cliquebounds}, a maximum clique in $\Gamma_{13}$ has size at most 13.
 Let $C$ be a cyclic subgroup of $T$ of order 13.
 Then the elements of $C$ form a maximum clique of $\Gamma_{\cc{13}}$.
 To see why, let $g,h\in C$.
 Then $gh^{-1}\in C$ and hence $gh^{-1}$ has order 13.
 Note that $\Aut(\Gamma_{\cc{13}})$ acts transitively on the vertices of $\Gamma_{\cc{13}}$ as it contains $G$.
 Let $M$ be the matrix whose rows are the characteristic vectors of each $C^g$, where $g\in \Aut(\Gamma_{\cc{13}})$.
 Then the characteristic vector of a coclique is a $\{0,1\}$--vector $v$ such that $Mv\preccurlyeq (1,1,\ldots, 1)$.
 This gives us an integer linear program, where our objective function is the sum of the values of $v$.
 Using the mixed integer linear programming (MILP) software \textsf{Gurobi} \cite{gurobi}, we find that $\alpha(\Gamma_{\cc{13}})$ is 78.
 However, $13\times 78<1092$ and hence $\Gamma_{\cc{13}}$ is separating. \end{proof}

 \begin{proof}[Proof of Theorem \ref{main1}] For $q=13$, the proof follows from Proposition \ref{prop:FewerGraphs}, and Lemmas \ref{sixgraphs}, \ref{twographsdone}, \ref{gamma7}, \ref{TwoOfTheTrickyOnes}, and \ref{gamma13}.
 For $q=17$ the analysis proceeds in the same manner.
 An analogous result to Proposition \ref{prop:FewerGraphs} reduces the number of $G$-invariant graphs which need to be considered from $255$ to $31$.
 With the aid of the computer algebra package, \textsf{Mathematica} \cite{mathematica}, a result analogous to Lemma \ref{sixgraphs} was obtained, leaving only $23$ graphs for consideration.
-These graphs were ruled out computationally by using \textsc{Grape} \cite{grape} in some instances, and in other instances, we can formulate either an integer linear program or a constraint satisfaction program from the fact (see Corollary \ref{intersect1}) that a maximum clique and maximum coclique would have to meet in precisely one element.
+These graphs were ruled out computationally by using \textsc{Grape} \cite{grape} in some instances, and in other instances, we can formulate a constraint satisfaction problem from the fact (see Corollary \ref{intersect1}) that a maximum clique and maximum coclique would have to meet in precisely one element (as described in the proof of Lemma \ref{gamma13}).
 We used \textsf{Gurobi} \cite{gurobi} for these constraint satisfaction problems, and verified some cases with \textsf{Minion} \cite{minion}.
-See Table \ref{tbl:graphs17} in Appendix \ref{append:Cases17} for details on these graphs, including which bounds were obtained, and which methods were used.
+See Table \ref{tbl:graphs17} in Appendix \ref{append:Cases17} for details on these graphs, including which bounds were obtained (indicated by an asterisk), and which methods were used.
 Graphs $\Gamma_I$ are labelled according to the conjugacy classes of elements of order $2, 3, 4, 8, 9, 17$ in the same manner as for $q=13$.
 For the reader interested in verifying these computational results, supplementary materials have been made available at \cite{SupplementaryMaterials}. \end{proof}